Species richness and endemism

 Eight of the species likely to be significantly dependent on BIF ranges (five bird species and two mammal species) are known to occur on Helena and Aurora Range.
 They are:

-Peregrine Falcon (SP)
+Peregrine Falcon (OS)

 Little Woodswallow